 The RSPG also should gather information from industry stakeholders on expected technological developments in both mobile and broadcasting platforms.

-• RSPG Report/Opinion6 on the future usage of sub - 700 MHz band in the EU.
+• RSPG Report/Opinion as appropriate on the future usage of sub - 700 MHz band in the EU.

-RSPG Questionnaire/workshops as appropriate Draft Report/Opinion for public consultation: June 2025

-Final Report/Opinion: October 2025
+RSPG Questionnaire/workshops as appropriate Draft Report/Opinion as appropriate for public consultation: June 2025 Final Report/Opinion as appropriate: October 2025